A station monitoring snow avalanche at a snow-covered mountain.

 Study methods

 The teaching combines lectures, assignments and excursions.
-In addition, a research project will be conducted throughout the whole semester.

 The language of instruction is English.